kedibeki/SuperStore-Dataset-Dashboard-With-KPIs-/README.md

 # SuperStore-Dataset-Dashboard-With-KPIs-
-Using the Superstore dataset provided, create a dashboard consisting of at least 2 KPIs, you identified in Module 2, that will be used to answer the business question for this project.
+Using the Superstore dataset,I created a dashboard consisting of at least 2 KPIs,which were used to answer the business question for this project.

 <h3>
 KPIs must apply at least one principle around KPIs learned in this Specialization, including: